HCMID/ms-hackathon-2018/docs/index.md

 Come to a free, all-day hackathon to edit a cool 9th-century Latin  manuscript with illustrated allegorical stories about animals (lions, mandrakes, snakes, pelicans and more)!

+Before the day is over, we will complete an edition of the Bern Physiologus, to be published in the Holy Cross Institutional Repository, with all hackathon participants included as contributors.

 Full details will be available here in early December.